-For UGC students who receive a third discipline notice will be assigned a detention.
-Three Disruptive Behavior offenses in one academic trimester will result in progression to a Serious Behavior offense for all further offenses for that academic trimester.
+UGC students who receive a third discipline notice will be assigned detention.
+Three detentions for disruptive behavior in one academic trimester will result in progression to a Serious Behavior offense for all further offenses for that academic trimester.
 Detentions will be one hour in length.
 There will be no exceptions made to the policy.
 It will be the parent's responsibility to provide transportation for the child on the day the detention is served.
 Students not returning the signed detention slip the following day will receive an additional detention.